Why Should I Use a Dashboard in Project Management Software?

 - Overall layout of the dashboard

-Being able to send your customers a link to your project dashboard is only worthwhile if they can actually understand what they’re looking at.
-If it requires training and in-depth explanations on how to read your dashboards, they don’t provide much value.
+Sending your customers a link to your project dashboard is only worthwhile if they can understand what they’re looking at.
+If training and in-depth explanations are required to read your dashboards, they don’t provide much value.

 Not only do the dashboards themselves need to be user-friendly, but the platform for customizing them needs to be as well.
 After all, without an intuitive interface, it becomes more difficult, frustrating, and time-consuming for you and your employees to create and format dashboards.